okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-access-tokens/overview/java/accesstoken.md

 - Token expiration time
 - The 'token not valid before' date
-- The token issuer matches the expected value passed into the above helper
+- that the token issuer matches the expected value passed into the above helper
 - The token audience matches the expected value passed into the above helper

 The result of the decode method is a `Jwt` object which you can introspect for additional claims by calling: